-- contribute to the expansion of Bishop's Waltham Infants and Junior Schools and other infrastructure needed to make the development acceptable in planning terms. - 4.2.28 The proposed site at Albany Farm (totalling 11.8 hectares) performed well against the assessment criteria.
-Although it is the furthest of the allocated housing sites from the town centre, it is well contained, capable of providing substantial open space areas and was well supported through the public consultation. - 4.2.29 Only part of the site is allocated for housing: the rest is to be provided as informal open space, with a new settlement edge to contain and screen the housing, as well as providing links with the open space.
+- contribute to the expansion of Bishop's Waltham Infants and Junior Schools and other infrastructure needed to make the development acceptable in planning terms. - 4.2.28 Land The proposed site at Albany Farm (totalling 11.8 hectares) performed well against the assessment criteria.
+Although it is the, whilst the furthest of the allocated housing sites from the town centre, it is well contained and capable of providing substantial open space areas and links with adjacent sites. and was well supported through the public consultation. - 4.2.29 Only part of the site is allocated for housing: the rest is to be provided as informal open space, with a new settlement edge to contain and screen the housing, as well as providing links with the open space.
 On-site open space should be provided in accordance with LPP1 Policy CP7 and the site is capable of providing a number of the categories, including children's play.
-A substantial area of informal open space and parkland should be provided to meet the needs of the development and create a new recreational area in conjunction with the adjoining cricket pitch and allotments.
-The site provides an opportunity to achieve a valuable pedestrian and cycle route along the southern edge of Bishop's Waltham, linking the various sites with Priory Park and the former Bishop's Waltham to Botley railway trail.
+The A substantial area of informal open space and parkland would should be provided to meet the needs of the development and the wider community to create a new recreational area in conjunction with the adjoining cricket pitch and allotments.
+The site also provides an opportunity to achieve a valuable pedestrian and cycle route along the southern edge of Bishop's Waltham, linking the various sites with Priory Park and the former Bishop's Waltham to Botley railway trail.
 A masterplan should be produced to illustrate how the various uses and requirements will be provided, including the relative timing.